leomeyer/OpenHAT/openhatd/docs/development.md

 - Linux: Good toolchains, but debugger support is somewhat basic.
 Good for tests, static analysis, and cross-compiling, or trying different compilers.
 Linux specific development, obviously, must be done here.
 - Raspberry Pi: Suitable for production use, but less for development.
 OK for developing specific plugins which compile reasonably well on the Pi.

-openhatd uses continuous integration platforms [Travis CI](https://travis-ci.org) for Linux releases and [AppVeyor](https://appveyor.com) for Windows releases.
 Windows and Raspberry Pi binaries are standalone, statically linked.
-Linux binaries cannot be statically linked due to problems with glibc; therefore, they are dynamically linked and releases contain necessary libraries.
+Linux binaries cannot be statically linked due to problems with glibc; therefore, they are dynamically linked and release builds contain the necessary libraries.

+openhatd uses continuous integration platforms [Travis CI](https://travis-ci.org) for Linux releases and [AppVeyor](https://appveyor.com) for Windows releases.
 When pushing commits or merging pull requests continuous integration will automatically build the project, run tests, build documentation and upload everything to the openhat.org server.

 Releases do not contain debug information.
 For debugging on Windows, set the configuration to "Debug".
 On Linux, the environment variable `DEBUG` must be set to 1 when invoking `make`, such as